white-gecko/meldezettel/README.md

 ## Wichtig
+thw
 Auf gar keinen Fall darf der Ordner src/frontend/node_modules in das Repository gepusht werden.
 Dieser ist aber bereits in der .gitignore hinterlegt, sodass man sich darüber keine Gedanken machen muss.

+## Lizenz

+Copyright (C) 2018 Softwaretechnik Projektgruppe NA17b (http://pcai042.informatik.uni-leipzig.de/~na17b/jekyll/team/)

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see http://www.gnu.org/licenses.
+Please see LICENSE for further information.